sameerkewal/SQL-Exam-Practice/indexes-synonyms-sequences/indexes-synonyms-sequences.md

 - The table is small or most queries are expected to retrieve more than 2% to 4% of rows in the table
 - The table is updated frequently(bc everytime a record is inserted, updated or deleted the index needs to be modified to reflect the changes)
 - The indexed columns are referenced as part of an expression
+- A descending index is a function based index
+- you can create unique and nonunique index on one column
+- B tree index is your standard index type
+- However, a column that is marked as unused is not displayed in queries or data dictionary views, and its name is removed so that a new column can reuse that name.
+All constraints, indexes, and statistics defined on the column are also removed."

 Bitmap indexes zijn als je wilt pointen naar distinct values rather than each row seperately.
 Dus basically a group of values.
 Stel je